Bachelor’s degree (or equivalent) encompassing at least 60 ECTS in chemistry or chemical engineering and 20 ECTS in mathematics and/or physics.

 Please be aware that only applicants who have submitted all the required documents on time will be eligible for evaluation and ranking!

-2. Official copy of the Bachelor’s diploma or its equivalent and Diploma Supplement (transcript/mark sheet with grading scale) in the original language
+2. Official copy of the Bachelor’s diploma or its equivalent and Diploma Supplement (transcript/mark sheet with grading scale) in the original languageb.

-Applicants graduating in 2022 and having their diplomas issued later than application deadlines, please send an application form and the most recent official Transcript of Records by the required deadline (electronically by January 11 and by regular post by March 22).
-Mark to your online application, when you will receive all the required education certificates.
+NB!
+Applicants graduating in 2024 and having their diplomas issued later than application deadlines, please submit an application form and the most recent official Transcript of Records by the required deadline (electronically via DreamApply by January 5 and by regular post by March 26).
+Indicate in your online application, when you will receive all the required educational certificates.

-4. Copy of the passport page stating the applicant’s personal particulars
+4. Simple copy of the passport page stating the applicant’s personal particulars.

 If the certificate is issued by the applicant’s employer or any other institution rather than local municipality, please keep in mind that the document must certify the exact address of the applicant, not the address of a company the applicant was/is working for.

 6. Proof on the English language proficiency.
+Please note that language certificates issued by other universities are not accepted!
 One of the following international tests is required:

 English language requirement is waived if an applicant can document any of the following: